Padmasana Yoga (Lotus Pose): A Comprehensive Guide to Benefits, Techniques, and Precautions

 Adi Mudra

-The thumb is pressed into the palm before close the other fingers on it.
+The thumb is pressed into the palm before closing the other fingers on it.

 It stimulates the chakra of the root It helps in establishing stability and grounding.